 Step 1: Get Rid Of Reminders

 Looking for effective strategies on how to get over an ex-boyfriend?
 Pack up anything that reminds you of your ex, and get rid of it.
 This includes things they bought you, your pictures together (including pictures on social media), and other reminders.
-You may find that you're having difficulty moving on because of these things that make you think of your ex.
+You may find that you're having difficulty moving on because these things serve as a constant reminder of the memories attached to them and make you think of your ex.

-Some items might be easy to throw away.
+Some items might be easy to throw away, while some might take more effort.
 Others, like books or clothes, can be donated to charity.
 And others still might be emotionally difficult to let go of – for example, a photo of the two of you at your sister's wedding.
 Consider putting items like this in storage.

 Step 2: List The Reasons You Broke Up

 Step 3: Remove Their Contact Information

 Step 4: Accept You Aren't Going To Forget Them

 For most of us, moving forward means learning to accept things.
 While you may eventually stop hurting over the breakup, it's unlikely that you will forget your ex.
 That's okay.
 Your ex is part of your past, and the past helped shape the present you.
-Accepting this may help you close the door to the relationship.
+Accepting this may help you close the door to the relationship post breakup.

 Step 5: Talk To A Professional

-Losing a significant relationship often leads to grieving.
+Losing a significant relationship that feels familiar and comfortable often leads to grieving.
 Letting go of the goals, dreams, and plans you had for the relationship can be challenging and painful.
 And there's no shame in reaching out for support in healing from this hurt and disappointment.

-Breakups may also impact the way we see ourselves.
+Breakups may also impact our self confidence the way we see ourselves.
 For example, some find that a failed relationship might aggravate or lead to insecurities about themselves.
 Others may feel discouraged about having a happy and healthy relationship in the future.
 And qualified therapist can help with all of these concerns.